-- Turn the <>> dial to select [Mark all], then press <<>>. - One print each will be specified for all the images, then the print order screen will reappear. - If you select [Clear all], all the images selected for printing will be deselected. - If you select [Cancel], the print order screen will reappear.
+- Turn the <>> dial to select [Mark all]. then press < - One print each will be specified for all the images, then the Print order screen will reappear. - If you select [Clear all], all the images selected for printing will be deselected.

-- On the Print Order screen, press the <MENU> button. - ▶ The settings will be saved to the CF card, and the menu will reappear.
+- On the Print order screen, press the <MENU> button. - The settings will be saved to the CF card, and the menu will reappear.

-- Note that RAW images cannot be selected for printing even when you set "Mark all." - When using a PictBridge printer, print no more than 500 images for one print order.
+- Note that RAW images cannot be selected for printing even when you set "Mark all." - When printing with PictBridge, print no more than 400 images for one print order.
 If you specify more than this, all the selected images might not be printed.